pondrejk/dizzer/chap-carto_insight.md

 dynamic data examples:
 Global fishing watch - https://globalfishingwatch.org/map/

-** 3. Cartography and UX, designing an interactive map is also designing ways to interact with data** Saving space: coupling legends with controls.
+3. **Cartography and UX, designing an interactive map is also designing ways to interact with data**

+Saving space: coupling legends with controls.
 Problematizing UX research, problems of cognitive testing (verification crisis in psychology) vs. A/B testing,  (data on tile usage from big providers)
 Inspirations from product design (praktika lens, beat machines), photography (Muybridge and Marey), cinematography, video (youtube, other video services :P)